Preventive Car Maintenance Guide for 2021

 Nine Car Maintenance Pitfalls

+Your brake system is one of the most important components of your vehicle.
+It also is one of the components that gets the most use.
 In addition to making sure the brake fluid is clean and well-filtered, you should make sure the brake pads and rotors are in good shape.
-The brake pads provide the friction necessary for the driver to command the rotors (the mechanism that applies pressure to stop the car).
-A wiggling steering wheel when you come to a stop is a sign of damaged rotors, and worn brake pads speak for themselves.
+The brake pads provide the friction necessary for the driver to command the rotors which apply pressure to stop the car.
+A wiggling steering wheel when you come to a stop is a sign of damaged rotors.
+Worn brake pads may cause squealing or squeaking before the brakes fail completely.
 Because brakes are your primary safeguard, their repair should not be put off.

 4. Safety Devices